IBM/build-react-native-app-for-watson-discovery/readme.md

 * Use Watson Discovery to find additional, related news articles for each associated keyword

 ## Quick start
   1. Sign up for IBM Cloud.
 Then sign up for Watson Discovery.
-Copy the username/password credentials for Watson Discovery.
+Copy the API Key under Credentials for Watson Discovery.
-  2. In Global.js, add your Watson Discovery username and password in this format: username:password
+  2. In Global.js, add your Watson Discovery API Key in this format: apikey:YOUR_API_KEY
   3. Open a terminal, and then run
     `> npm install`
     `> react-native run-ios`